 Students should consult with a computer science academic adviser on their course selections after they decide to become computer science concentrators.
 Academic advisers are listed on the Department of Computer Science webpage.

 All A.B. concentrators engage in independent work supervised by a member of the department.
-A junior project normally involves the study and solution of specific problems, often associated with a research project.
-It may require a significant programming effort, a theoretical study involving the design and analysis of algorithms, or an applications problem in some other field.
+A junior project normally involves the study and solution of specific problems in Computer Science.
+The goal may be the solution of a research question or the entrepreneurial design of an application.
+Students may work within the context of a faculty research project.
+It may require a significant programming effort, or a theoretical study.
 The results of these efforts must be presented in two written reports and posters that correspond to the work undertaken in each of the terms.
 The senior thesis may be a study in greater depth of one of the subjects considered in junior independent work, or it may deal with another aspect of computer science and its application.

 The department also offers a curriculum leading to the B.S.E. degree.
 The primary differences between the A.B. and the B.S.E. programs are in the general requirements for the degree programs, and the nature and extent of independent study.

 An oral examination, consisting of a defense of the thesis research, will be held in late April or early May.